Colombia starter pack

 Celebrate Colombia's heritage at the Blacks and Whites Carnival

 The Blacks and Whites Carnival is one of the world’s most unique Carnival celebrations.
 A full six days long, the festivities are held in the southern city of Pasto and are a beautiful representation of Colombia’s cultural melting pot.
-Pre-Columbian indigenous traditions, Spanish Carnaval celebrations, and African feast days all come together to shape the event, which includes parades, live music, days alternately spent dressed in early-20th-century costumes and black face paint, and finally, a massive talcum powder fight in the streets.
-The carnival was declared Cultural Masterpiece of the Nation by the Colombian Congress in 2001 and a Masterpiece of Oral and Intangible Heritage of Humanity by UNESCO in 2009.
+Indigenous traditions, Spanish Carnaval celebrations, and African feast days all come together to shape the event, which includes parades, live music, boisterous dress, and a talcum powder fight in the streets.
 Needless to say, this is one experience you won’t find anywhere else!

 Learn about the Afro-Colombian roots of Palenque

 San Basilio de Palenque has an absolutely incredible history that seems straight out of a film.
-While the story is best heard from the mouths of the natives, the gist is such: in the 16th century, an enslaved African king, Benkos Bioko, escaped captivity at the hands of the Spanish and together with his followers, established Palenque as a refuge for freed slaves.
+While the story is best heard from the mouths of the natives, the idea is this: in the 16th century, an enslaved African king, Benkos Bioko, escaped slavery and, together with his followers, established Palenque as a refuge for freed slaves.
 Incredible, right?
 The town’s African roots are apparent in everything from its food to its dress, and especially in its music—an annual drum festival is held every October, and you can even see Batata dancers practicing on weekday afternoons!
 Due to its incredible history, UNESCO declared Palenque a Masterpiece of Oral and Intangible Heritage of Humanity in 2003.
 Have your local trip planner include an outing to Palenque on your custom trip plan!

 Home to a beautiful boardwalk, quintessential colonial architecture, and Pablo Escobar’s lavish lakeside mansion, Guatape looks straight out of a painting.
 You can even climb the huge El Peñon de Guatape—The Rock of Guatape—for an exquisite view of the colorful town.
 The best part—it’s only a short 1.5-hour ride from Medellin and one of Colombia’s most unique experiences.